 Are you a CLAS alumnus or alumna looking to get involved with your College?
 Our Office of Alumni Relations offers many ways you can meet other alums and make a difference to today’s students.
 Events and programs sponsored by CLAS and the Center for Career Development connect alumni with students for networking, mentorship, and a host of other opportunities.

 Here are some of the ways you can get involved.

 Become a Career Mentor

 In our College, students learn the critical thinking and creative skills necessary to be productive and adaptive members of society.
 But during their job search, how do they make themselves stand out from the pack?

-The CLAS Career Advisor Program is a mentoring experience that matches students with alumni in pairs to create career connections, share expertise and aid in the transition from college to graduate school or the professional world.
-The program is virtual, so students and their mentors connect by phone or online — you can participate from anywhere in the world!
+The Husky Mentor Network is a an mentoring platform that connects students with alumni for conversations about careers, resume critiques, mock interviews, and more.
+The program is virtual, so students and their mentors connect by phone or online – you can participate from anywhere in the world!